srccircumflex/syntax-parser-prototype/README.md

 have the second-highest priority.
 3. The third-highest priority is given to so-called _null tokens_[^4].
     > _Null tokens_ are tokens for which no
 content is defined. _null tokens_ that are returned for the position directly at the viewpoint (`at=0`) are only permitted as `EndTokens`, as otherwise the parser might get stuck in an infinite loop.
+An exception to this is the extended feature configuration with `ForwardTo`, where only one of the tokens has to advance the stream.
 4. Finally, the Token with the longest content has the highest priority.